-The moniker “ReFS” means “resilient file system”.
-It includes built-in features to aid against data corruption.
-Microsoft’s docs site provides a detailed explanation of ReFS and its features.
+As mentioned, “ReFS” means “resilient file system” and it has built-in features to guard against data corruption.
+Microsoft’s docs provide a detailed exploration of Microsoft ReFS and its features.
 A brief recap:

-- Performance improvements: In a few particular conditions, ReFS provides performance benefits over NTFS.
+● Performance improvements: In some situations, ReFS provides performance benefits over NTFS.

-Before you get excited about some of the earlier points, I need to emphasize one thing: except for capacity limits, ReFS requires Storage Spaces in order to do its best work.
+Before you get excited about some of the earlier points, we need to emphasize one thing: ReFS requires Storage Spaces in order to do its best work.

 ReFS has features that accelerate some virtual machine activities.

-- Sparse VDL (valid data length): All file systems record the amount of space allocated to a file.
-ReFS uses VDL to indicate how much of that file has data.
-So, when you instruct Hyper-V to create a new fixed VHDX on ReFS, it can create the entire file in about the same amount of time as creating a dynamically-expanding VHDX.
-It will similarly benefit expansion operations on dynamically-expanding VHDXs.
+● Sparse VDL (valid data length): All file systems record the amount of space allocated to a file.
+Microsoft ReFS uses VDL to indicate how much of that file has data.
+So, when you instruct Hyper-V to create a new fixed VHDX on ReFS, it can create the entire file in about the same amount of time as creating a dynamically expanding VHDX.
+It will similarly benefit expansion operations on dynamically expanding VHDXs.

-With the general explanation out of the way, now you can make a better assessment of the differences.
+With the general explanation out of the way, now you can make a better assessment of ReFS vs NTFS question.
 First, check the comparison tables on Microsoft’s ReFS overview page.
 For typical Hyper-V deployments, most of the differences mean very little.
-For instance, you probably don’t need quotas on your Hyper-V storage locations.
+For instance, you probably don’t need quotas for your Hyper-V storage locations.
 Let’s make a table of our own, scoped more appropriately for Hyper-V:

-- ReFS wins: Environments with excessively high incidences of created, checkpointed, or merged VHDXs
+● ReFS wins: Environments with large numbers of created, checkpointed or merged VHDXs

 I think most of these things speak for themselves.
 The last two probably need a bit more explanation.

 In this context, I intend “single-volume deployment” to mean installations where you have Hyper-V (including its management operating system) and all VMs on the same volume.
 You cannot format a boot volume with ReFS, nor can you place a page file on ReFS.
-Such an installation also does not allow for Storage Spaces or Storage Spaces Direct, so it would miss out on most of ReFS’s capabilities anyway.
+This type of installation also does not allow for Storage Spaces or Storage Spaces Direct, so it would miss out on most of ReFS’s capabilities anyway.

-Some of us have the luck to deploy nothing but virtual machines on dedicated storage locations.
-Not everyone has that.
+Some of us have the good fortune to deploy nothing but virtual machines in dedicated storage locations but not everyone has that.
 If your Hyper-V storage volume also hosts files for other purposes, you might need to continue with NTFS.
 Go over the last table near the bottom of the overview page.
 It shows the properties that you can only find in NTFS.
 For standard file sharing scenarios, you lose quotas.
-You may have legacy applications that require NTFS’s extended properties, or short names.
+You may have legacy applications that require NTFS’s extended properties or short names.
 In these situations, only NTFS will do.

-Note: If you have any alternative, do not use the same host to run non-Hyper-V roles alongside Hyper-V. Microsoft does not support mixing.
-Similarly, separate Hyper-V VMs onto volumes apart from volumes that hold other file types.
+Note: If you have any other option, do not use the same host to run non-Hyper-V roles alongside Hyper-V, Microsoft does not support this.
+Similarly, separate Hyper-V VMs onto volumes separately to volumes that hold other file types.

 On the overview page, the documentation uses exceptionally vague wording: “ReFS removes the corrupt data from the namespace”.
 The integrity streams page does worse: “If the attempt is unsuccessful, ReFS will return an error.”
 While researching this article, I was told of a more troubling activity: ReFS deletes files that it deems unfixable.
-The comment section at the bottom of that page includes a corroborating report.
-If you follow that comment thread through, you’ll find an entry from a Microsoft program manager that states:
+I did find an entry from a Microsoft program manager in a forum that states:

 ReFS deletes files in two scenarios:

 - ReFS detects Metadata corruption AND there is no way to fix it.
-Meaning ReFS is not on a Storage Spaces redundant volume where it can fix the corrupted copy.
+Meaning ReFS is not on a Storage Spaces redundant volume where there are other copies of the data on other hosts so it can fix the corrupted copy.

 You should not overlook the severity of the previous section.
 However, you should not let it scare you away, either.
 I certainly understand that you might prefer a partially readable VHDX to a deleted one.
 To that end, you could simply disable integrity streams on your VMs’ files.
 I also have another suggestion.